pulumi/examples/google-native-ts-k8s-ruby-on-rails-postgresql/README.md

     Config variables that use the `--secret` flag are [encrypted and not stored as plaintext](https://www.pulumi.com/docs/intro/concepts/config/#secrets).

-    By default, your cluster will have 3 nodes of type `n1-standard-1`.
-This is configurable, however; for instance if we'd like to choose 5 nodes of type `n1-standard-2` instead, we can run these commands:
+    By default, your cluster will use the default nodepool. `index.ts` includes a reference incantation to enable an additional nodepool which can be configured as follows:
     ```bash
     $ pulumi config set clusterNodeCount 5
     $ pulumi config set clusterNodeMachineType n1-standard-2